maccaspacca/BismuthExplorer/README.md

 A Bismuth Cryptocurrency Explorer

-This repository contains a web based for the Bismuth Cryptocurrency
+This repository contains a web based explorer application for the Bismuth Cryptocurrency

 For license see LICENSE file